 The history of Birkbeck

-This foundation meant that, for the first time, artisans and craftsmen could learn about science, art and economics – a concept so controversial that Dr Birkbeck was accused of 'scattering the seeds of evil'.
-Undeterred, Dr Birkbeck called his supporters to action: 'Now is the time for the universal benefits of the blessings of knowledge.'
-Many donors were convinced by the important mission and enough money was raised to open the College and push forward a radical new vision.
-Seven years later, the Institution took a further radical step by becoming one of the first colleges to admit women as students.
+This foundation meant that, for the first time, artisans and craftspeople could learn about science, art and economics; a concept so controversial that George Birkbeck was accused of 'scattering the seeds of evil'.
+Undeterred, George Birkbeck called his supporters to action: 'Now is the time for the universal benefits of the blessings of knowledge.'
+Many donors were convinced by the important mission and enough money was raised to open the Institute and push forward a radical new vision.
+Seven years later, the Institute took a further radical step by becoming one of the first colleges to admit women as students.

 Find out what happened in the:

 If you would like to share your memories of your time at Birkbeck, please get in touch with our alumni team, who will be happy to hear from you.